projectara/greybus-spec/source/hardware_model.rst

 .. image:: /img/dot/interface-lifecycle.png
    :align: center

 Each of the states is a *Lifecycle State*.
-Lifecycle States are groups of Interface States with a special meaning within the Greybus Specification.

-For example, the ATTACHED Lifecycle State is the Interface State for an Interface Block which the SVC has determined a Module is attached to, but no other action has been taken by the Greybus System to communicate with it.
-Similarly, the DETACHED Lifecycle State is the Interface State for an Interface Block with no module attached.
+Lifecycle States denote the current status of an Interface, and transitions between Lifecycle States manage the dynamic behavior of the Interface as it interacts with the Frame.
+For example, in the ATTACHED Lifecycle State, the SVC has determined a Module is attached to an Interface Block, and thus an Interface can communicate with the Frame via that Interface Block.
+No other action has been taken by the Greybus System to communicate with the Interface, and it is unknown whether the Interface supports
+|unipro| commmunication.

+The DETACHED Lifecycle State is a special case.
+In this state, the SVC has determined an Interface Block has no Module attached.
+In this case, no Interface is connected to the Frame.

+This section defines a group of Interface States which are the legal Interface States within the Frame when an Interface is in each Interface Lifecycle State.

-Certain Lifecycle States refer to multiple possible Interface States.
-For example, the ACTIVATED Lifecycle State refers to a group of related Interface States, all of which have an INTF_TYPE other than IFT_UNKNOWN.
-Multiple permitted values for the sub-states of the Interface States within each Lifecycle State are shown between angle brackets (<>).
+For example, when an Interface is in the ACTIVATED Lifecycle State, the Interface State within the frame has an INTF_TYPE other than IFT_UNKNOWN.
+Multiple permitted values for the sub-states of the Interface States within each Interface Lifecycle State are shown between angle brackets (<>).

-The square node labeled "Any State" denotes that the transition is allowed from any Interface State whatsoever, and models the consequences of a :ref:`forcible removal <hardware-model-detect>`.
+The square node labeled "Any State" denotes that the transition is allowed from any Interface status whatsoever, and models the consequences of a :ref:`forcible removal <hardware-model-detect>`.

-For brevity, the phrase "an Interface is in the ATTACHED Lifecycle State" or "an Interface is ATTACHED" is used to mean "the Interface State corresponding to the Interface Block is in the ATTACHED Lifecycle State", and similarly for the other Lifecycle States.

-Using the above notation, the Lifecycle States are defined in the following sections.
+The Interface Lifecycle States are introduced, and their associated Interface States are defined, in the following sections.

 Subsequent chapters define Greybus :ref:`Protocols
 <glossary-protocol>`, of which the :ref:`control-protocol` and